Governance Cockpit

 What information is displayed in the “Roadmap” view?

-Users with the Administrator or Editor role can gain a comprehensive overview of the validity periods of published processes in the current repository.
-To do this, click on the Governance Cockpit menu item in the left menu bar and switch to the Roadmap tab in the header of the main area.
+Users with the Administrator or Editor role can get a broad overview of the validity periods of published processes in the current repository.
+To do this, click the Governance Cockpit menu item in the left menu bar and switch to the Roadmap tab in the header of the main area.

 The screenshot shows the "Roadmap" tab in the governance cockpit.

-To display an overview of the validity periods of published processes, the current repository must contain at least one published diagram with a valid validity period.
-Next, you need to select at least one filter in the Settings panel in the right sidebar.
-Once a filter has been selected, the roadmap will appear in the main area.
+To display the validity periods of published processes, the current repository must contain at least one published diagram with a valid validity period.
+Then you must select at least one filter in the Settings panel in the right sidebar.
+As soon as at least one filter is selected, the roadmap appears in the main area.

 The screenshot shows the roadmap of the published processes with a valid validity period.

 On the left side of the roadmap, the names of the published diagrams are listed alphabetically according to the current content language of the selected repository and in line with the selected filter criteria.
-If a diagram access restriction has been defined for you, these diagrams will not be displayed in the roadmap.
-Below the roadmap is a navigator whose width can be adjusted.
-This allows you to navigate through the entire roadmap and customize the view.
+If a diagram access restriction has been defined for you, these diagrams are not shown in the roadmap.
+Below the roadmap, there is a navigator whose width can be adjusted.
+This allows you to move through the whole roadmap and adjust the display.

-Above the roadmap is a legend representing the phases in the roadmap.
-By clicking on a phase in the legend, you can show or hide it in the roadmap.
-Hidden phases are grayed out in the roadmap.
+Above the roadmap, there is a legend that shows the phases in the roadmap.
+By clicking a phase in the legend, you can show or hide that phase in the roadmap.
+Hidden phases are shown in gray in the roadmap.
 In addition, the phases are distinguished by color:

-• Valid (green): The period during which the published diagram is valid.
+• Valid (green): The time period in which the published diagram is valid.

-• Resubmission (yellow): The period shortly before the validity date expires.
-This period corresponds to the configured resubmission reminder in the Administration and can be adjusted at any time by the administrator.
+• Resubmission (yellow): The time period shortly before the validity date ends.
+This period matches the configured resubmission reminder in the Administration and can be changed at any time by the administrator.

-• Overdue (red): The period during which the published diagram is no longer valid.
+• Overdue (red): The time period in which the published diagram is no longer valid.

 The screenshot shows three colored dots that indicate the validity status of your diagram.

-For each diagram, the roadmap shows the period with start and end of validity.
-If no validity end date is defined, the roadmap displays a fictitious end date of +3 years to indicate that the diagram remains valid for a longer period.
-For more detailed information about the validity period, hover your mouse over the respective phase.
+For each diagram, the roadmap shows the period with the start and end of validity.
+If no end date is defined, the roadmap shows a fictitious end date of +3 years.
+This indicates that the diagram remains valid for a longer period.
+For more detailed information about the validity period, move the mouse over the related phase.

 The screenshot shows the information which are shown when the mouse is hovered over a phase.